corda/token-sdk/README.md

 ### Build Tokens SDK against Corda release branch

-Often, in order to use the latest tokens-sdk master you will need to build against a specific Corda release branch until the required changes make it into a Corda release.
-At the team of writing tokens `1.1-SNAPSHOT` requires Corda `4.3-SNAPSHOT`.
+Often, in order to use the latest `token-sdk` master you will need to build against a specific Corda release branch until the required changes make it into a Corda release.
+At the time of writing tokens `1.1-SNAPSHOT` requires Corda `4.3-SNAPSHOT`.
 You can build this branch with the following commands:

     git clone https://github.com/corda/corda